-The Secretary shall, on a quarterly basis, make a preliminary allocation of the unencumbered proceeds of the tax levied by this Article, as follows: seventy-five percent (75%) of the amount collected pursuant to G.S.
-105-113.111 to the State or local law enforcement agency that conducted the investigation of the dealer that led to the assessment under G.S.
-105-113.111; and the remainder to the General Fund.
-The Secretary shall then draw proportionally from the allocated proceeds an amount equal to one-fourth of the appropriation made to the Department of Revenue for the then current fiscal year to administer the tax; this amount shall be credited to the General Fund.
-The Secretary shall then remit the remainder of the allocated proceeds in accordance with the allocations.
-In making the preliminary allocation to law enforcement agencies, if more than one State or local law enforcement agency conducted the investigation, the Secretary shall determine the equitable pro rata share for each agency based on the contribution each agency made to the investigation."
+The Secretary shall, on a quarterly basis, remit the unencumbered tax proceeds as follows: seventy-five percent (75%) of the amount collected by assessment shall be remitted to the State or local law enforcement agency that conducted the investigation of a dealer that led to the assessment; and the remainder of the unencumbered tax proceeds shall be credited to the General Fund.
+If more than one State or local law enforcement agency conducted the investigation, the Secretary shall determine the equitable pro rata share for each agency based on the contribution each agency made to the investigation."